WZJoyce/Gatsby-Violin-School/README.md

 # Gatsby-Violin-School
-South Australia Violin School is a website for introducing potential students to South Australia Violin School.
+A website to introduce potential students to South Australia Violin School.

 # Features
 - Gatsby site